 - Up to two publications (not to exceed 50 pages in total) – Published peer-reviewed articles preferred.

-All materials except reference letters must be sent as a single PDF document to firstname.lastname@example.org by February 1, 2022.
+Deadline extended for 2022-2023 applications!
+All materials except reference letters must be sent as a single PDF document to email@example.com by February 15, 2022.
 Because of the volume of applications, we are unable to read drafts of submissions.
 Incomplete or late applications will not be considered.
 Applicants should arrange for their letters of recommendation to be sent to the same address by the same date.
 We expect to contact finalists for phone interviews by mid-March and make final decisions shortly thereafter.

 If you have additional questions, please email us at firstname.lastname@example.org.
 Kindly do not contact CARGC staff individually.